cccyf/15-466-f20-base0/README.md

-# (TODO: your game's title)
+# kaleidoscope

-Author: (TODO: your name)
+Author:

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design:

+- Colorful targets will be generated at random places
+- The paddle can be moved anywhere to hit the ball
+- Gravity is simulated

 Screen Shot: